Why would you want to complicate something as simple as managing emails?

 If you click ‘Reply’, your message will go to the customer and not your teammate.
 There is no separate ‘Reply’ button for notes.
 To reply to an email note, you will have to add another note.

-What makes it worse is – it is not easy to distinguish between internal and external messages as both of them appears on the same thread.
+What makes it worse is – it is not easy to distinguish between internal and external messages as both of them appear on the same thread.
 A beginner can misread the thread and send the wrong message to the wrong person.
 The inability to color code the internal notes only compounds the problem.

 In Help Scout, incoming emails, replies, internal email notes, status, and activity log, all form part of the same thread — looks stuffy!